aresdevo/animaide/README.md

 If that is the case you should go to "keymaps" in the preference window and there go to the "animation" sub-panel.\
 ![Shortcut Trobleshooting](images/shortcut_trobleshoot.gif)

-In the information that follows I expand on these points with animated gifs
+In the information that follows I expand on these points.

 ## Introduction: